thho/DLinEO_review/README.md

 ## Part II: Applications

-Submitted to MDPI Remote Sensing 24.08.2020
+Accepted for publication in MDPI Remote Sensing 16.09.2020

 **Appendix A. Table of Reviewed Publications**